iShares S&P 500 Value ETF (NYSEARCA:IVE) Shares Sold by Raymond James Financial Services Advisors Inc.

-Raymond James Financial Services Advisors Inc. reduced its position in shares of iShares S&P 500 Value ETF (NYSEARCA:IVE) by 10.1% during the third quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 554,387 shares of the company’s stock after selling 62,465 shares during the period.
-Raymond James Financial Services Advisors Inc. owned about 0.40% of iShares S&P 500 Value ETF worth $62,341,000 as of its most recent SEC filing.
+Raymond James Financial Services Advisors Inc. lessened its stake in shares of iShares S&P 500 Value ETF (NYSEARCA:IVE) by 10.1% during the 3rd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The firm owned 554,387 shares of the company’s stock after selling 62,465 shares during the period.
+Raymond James Financial Services Advisors Inc. owned about 0.40% of iShares S&P 500 Value ETF worth $62,341,000 at the end of the most recent reporting period.

 iShares S&P 500 Value ETF (the Fund), formerly iShares S&P 500 Value Index Fund, is an exchange-traded fund (ETF).
 The Fund seeks investment results that correspond generally to the price and yield performance of the S&P 500 Value Index (the Index).
 The Index measures the performance of the large-capitalization value sector of the United States equity market and consists of those stocks in the S&P 500 exhibiting the strongest value characteristics.